ChainAgnostic/CAIPs/CAIPs/caip-x.md

 ## Simple Summary

-CAIP-x introduces a data framework to represent assertions for evaluating discreet resources, such as software components, packages, or media files, by utilizing community assertions and pulling in trust data from webs of trust and other implicit trust signals.
+CAIP-x introduces a data framework to represent assertions for evaluating discrete resources, such as software components, packages, or media files, by utilizing community assertions and pulling in trust data from webs of trust and other implicit trust signals.

 ## Abstract